-Students in Years 4-6 with identified strengths in the Humanities are invited to engage with like-minded peers two days per week through the ASPIRE program.
-The fast pace of these classes invigorates students as they complete their year level’s curriculum in a compacted manner, allowing for additional time to participate in extension activities, while learning more about themselves as gifted and high achieving students.
+Students in Years 4-6 with identified strengths in the Humanities and STEM are invited to engage with like-minded peers through the ASPIRE (Academically Strong Pupils Inspired to Reach Excellence) program.
+The fast pace of the classes invigorates students as they complete their year level’s curriculum in a compacted manner, allowing for additional time to participate in extension activities, while learning more about themselves as gifted and high achieving students.

 Primary students are also given extensive opportunities to participate in external academic and creative competitions, including poetry and short story writing, English, Mathematics, Science, History and Digital Technologies.
-They also have the opportunity to compete directly against students from other schools through interschool competitions such as debating competitions, Kids Lit Quiz, Mathematical team challenges, and Tournament of Minds.
+They also have the opportunity to compete directly against students from other schools through interschool team competitions such as chess, debating, Kids Lit Quiz, Mathematical team challenges, and Write a Book in a Day.